 Starting size was a B cup and results of earlier herb combinations were recorded a few months before this public blog was started.
 This program blog continued off of those early herb combinations, and this herb schedule is being updated for consistent and continued efficacy and hormone balance.
 The maximum growth she had was from a B cup to an E cup.
 Body temperature which indicates estrogen balance rises and lowers, because she uses herb combinations with ginger to shrink her breasts, between herb combinations not shown in the program blog.
-Results from mid last year based on earlier information from this website can be seen in another program blog, /programs/anon02.

 This program is completed, because breast enlargement isn't her goal.
 The entries below are ordered by menstrual phase, then by date beneath that.